0xck/devman/lesson4/README.md

 python3 chat_sender.py -C -n my_nickname
 ```

-Command above will check if account *my_nickname* was registered and return its token if one exists in accounts storage, by default it is `.accounts.json`.
+Command above will check (option `-C` or `--checknick`)  if account *my_nickname* was registered and return its token if one exists in accounts storage, by default it is `.accounts.json`.
 This behavior may be changed with option `-a <path_to_file>`.
 If this action completes successfully, token will be printed in standard output, otherwise it prints *Unknown account*.

 #### Sending messages